 About Visit Cook County

-Visit Cook County is a strong collaboration of the existing Cook County, Minnesota community tourism associations, the newly created Cook County Events and Visitors Bureau and the voluntary members of the Grand Portage Band of Chippewa Ojibwe.
+Visit Cook County is a strong collaboration of the existing Cook County, Minnesota community tourism associations, the Cook County Events and Visitors Bureau and the voluntary members of the Grand Portage Band of Chippewa Ojibwe.
 The organizations joined because they’re stronger together – there is more buying power and reach with combined revenues.

 The tourism associations that make up Visit Cook County are: